datachainlab/hyperledger-hip/HIPs/yui.md

 Proposal

 # Solution
-*(WIP:Key sentences)*

-Based on the above motivation, we propose the Hyperledger YUI, which aims to satisfy the following properties.
-(This also structures design principles)
+Based on the above motivation, we propose the Hyperledger YUI, which aims to satisfy the following properties and this also structures design principles.

 1. Provide a unified communication method independent from a specific blockchain/DLT implementation
     * This enables application developers to develop chain-agnostic application logics.
 2. Support arbitrary data transfer and computation